actions-marketplace-validations/gitx-io_ssh-keygen-action/README.md

 # SSH keygen Action

-The action runs `ssh-kengen` to generate a key pair stored in `private_key.txt` and `public_key.txt`, with `rsa` encryption and 4096 bits by default.
+The action runs `ssh-keygen` to generate a key pair stored in `private_key.txt` and `public_key.txt`, with `rsa` encryption and 4096 bits by default.
 You can specify your inputs.

 Or just use [the template](https://github.com/gitx-io/ssh-keygen-template) to run a workflow_dispatch action to generate a specified one.